Search found 263 matches

 Replies: 2

-Views: 970
+Views: 1608

 Hi Donna, loved your story, thanks for sharing it. :D It would be interesting to see if it's a permanent phenomenon and that should they become shy again, can easily be "re-trained," now that you've discovered the "secret," lol.
-Also, was wondering if they most likely follow the ...
+Also, was wondering if they most likely follow the concept that if ...

 by GunmetalBlue